 Click here to learn how to process claims at the vet.
 If you want to know more about how to choose and what to look for in pet insurance, keep reading right here.

 There’s a big problem that you will already know if you’ve tried to insure your dog or cat.
 There are 20 or more insurance companies, all with different policies, conditions, costs, limits and excesses.

 If it isn’t already hard enough, most high ranking pet insurance review or comparison sites accept payments from the companies they review.

 Here Dr Andrew explains each of the options you face when choosing pet insurance and helps you decide what’s best for you.
-If you’re not even sure you want insurance, visit this page to find out the benefits of pet cover or here for a discussion of the negatives.
+If you’re not even sure you want insurance, visit this page to find out possible benefits of pet cover or here for a discussion of the negatives.